-Figure 2: Scup spawning stock biomass and Recruitment, 1984-2016.4
+Figure 2: Scup spawning stock biomass and Recruitment, 1984-2018.
+The horizontal dashed line is the biomass target from the from the 2019 operational stock assessment.4

 Management System and Fishery Performance

 Management

 The Mid-Atlantic Fishery Management Council (Council) and the Atlantic States Marine Fisheries Commission (Commission) cooperatively develop fishery regulations for scup off the east coast of the United States.
 The National Marine Fisheries Service (NMFS) serves as the federal implementation and enforcement entity.
 This cooperative management endeavor was developed because a significant portion of the catch is taken from both state waters (0-3 miles offshore) and federal waters (3-200 miles offshore).
 The management unit for scup includes U.S. waters from Cape Hatteras, North Carolina to the U.S./Canadian border.